 Engage, Discover, Share

-Bertschi School's curriculum is known for combining challenging core academics with "real world" activities that engage students in interdisciplinary learning.
+Bertschi School's curriculum is known for combining challenging core academics with hands-on activities that engage students in interdisciplinary learning.

 The seeds of environmental responsibility are planted right from the start in PreK.
 Utilizing young children's innate curiosity about the natural world, pre-kindergarteners embark on a year-long discovery of local plant life found in and around our homes, parks and school.
 This integrated study allows children to deepen understanding of the importance plants play in our daily lives.
 The PreK classroom has a dedicated space to document and give voice to children's observations, questions, experiments and learning about plants.